InquisitiveAS/InquisitiveAS/README.md

 # <h1 align="center">I'm Abhishek S Shinde.</h1>

 ### 👨 ABOUT
-I'm an architect dreaming of constructing skyscrapers with data, machine learning, and robots.
+Dreaming of constructing skyscrapers with data, machine learning, and robots.
 Let's build a future where buildings have a mind of their own!

 ### 💬 COLLABORATE:
 arabhishek1091@gmail.com